Overview

 See the SSL Certificates page to learn more about certificates or the CSR page for details about creating a Certificate Signing Request.

-Technology Services' Identity and Access Management Team has been designated as the Registration Authority Office for this service and is responsible for overseeing the TAMU (Part 02) certificate service.
-For more information, visit the Certificates website.
+Technology Services' Identity Security Team has been designated as the Registration Authority Office for this service and are responsible for overseeing the Texas A&M (Part 02) certificate service.
+For more information, visit the Identity Security documentation.

 Was this page helpful?